JoshGuarino/term-web-deno/README.md

 This will watch the project directory and restart as necessary.
 <br /><br />

-## Notes
+## Todo
-- Still a little buggy on firefox for focusing the input and mobile doesn't work.
 - Fix scrolling to bottom on submitting command.
-- Will eventually make modular for anyone to use with a simple `config.json`.
+- Add typing effect on submit.